Alert

 Fishing Report

-Bream | Fish natural baits under a bobber near any cover (timber, riprap, etc.). | |
+Bream Fish natural baits under a bobber near any cover (flooded grass, timber, brush, etc.).

-Catfish | Fish nightcrawlers or stink baits in the river and creeks as long as there is rainfall runoff.
-Otherwise, fish various natural baits over main lake flats with rod-and-reel (tight lining), noodles (jugs), or trotlines. | |
+Catfish The catfish bite has really turned on lately with cut bait best.
+Fish nightcrawlers or stink baits in the river and creeks if there is any rainfall runoff.
+Otherwise, fish various natural baits over main lake flats with rod-and-reel (tight lining), noodles (jugs), or trotlines.

-White Bass | The spawning run is underway.
-Fish sandbars in the river (Hurricane Creek to up above Hwy 7) or in the creeks (best access may be from the banks).
+White Bass The spawning run is winding down.
+Fish sandbars in the river (Wyatt's Crossing to above Hwy 7) or in the creeks.
 Otherwise, fish sandy, main lake points with shad-imitating lures (jigs, small crankbaits, etc.).
 There are no size or number limits on white bass.
 These fish die quickly in a livewell.
-They will keep and taste better if put immediately into "slush" (ice/water mix). |
+They will keep and taste better if put immediately into "slush" (ice/water mix).

 Always check the links in the "Water Level" section for the lake level and if it's rising or falling.
 A big rain can change conditions quickly.
 Adjust to conditions like the fish do.
 Except for catfish, fishing is usually better on a slow fall than a fast rise.
 Water falling, fish deeper; water rising, fish shallower.